8 years on, woman, 2 others held for husband's death

-Eight years after her husband's death after taking cyanide-laced food, a woman and two others were arrested on Saturday, and investigations into the death of five others of the family were on, police said.
+Eight years after her husband's death following consumption of cyanide-laced food, a woman and two others were arrested on Saturday, and investigations into the death of five others of the family were on, police said.
 Confirming the arrests, Kozhikode rural superintendent of police K G Simon told reporters the arrests were in connection with the death of Roy Thomas in 2011, and the prime accused in the case was his wife Jolly with whom he was not having a good relationship.

 The two other accused - M S Mathew (44), a close friend of Jolly, and Prajikumar (48) - had allegedly supplied the cyanide to Mathew who handed it over to Jolly.
 For the past two months, a special investigation team, based on a complaint from Roy's US-based brother, has been probing into the case of six suspicious deaths that had occurred between 2002 and 2016.